bonkx/coding-test-interopera-apps/README.md

 1. **Backend**
    - Backend serve the data from `dummyData.json` via a REST endpoint `/api/sales-reps`
    - Setup CORS for the frontend
-   - Implemented 2 charts API
+   - Implemented 2 charts endpoint
+   - Implemented **mocked** AI logic endpoint
+   - Add input schema with pydantic
    - Unit Testing with pytest
    - Run the pytest
      ```bash